zmcartor/zmcartor.github.com/_drafts/2014-04-13-ios-testing-and-core-data.md

 // lunchOrder -- NSString
 // cost -- int16

-FUCKING FIX THIS
 NSEntityDescription *pDesc = [NSEntityDescription entityForName:@"Person"
                                          inManagedObjectContext:[NSManagedObjectContext MR_defaultContext]];
-Person *p = [[Person alloc] initWithEntity:pDesc
+Person *realPersonModel = [[Person alloc] initWithEntity:pDesc
             insertIntoManagedObjectContext:[NSManagedObjectContext MR_defaultContext]];

-id personMock = [OCMockObject partialMockForObject: p];
+id personMock = [OCMockObject partialMockForObject: realPersonModel];

 // argh!
 Person.name selector not defined, what's going on?
+// OCMockObject wreaked Core Data @dynamic selectors

-XCTestAssertNil(p.name, @"person not nil");
+XCTestAssertNil(realPersonModel.name, @"person not nil");

 {% endhighlight %}

-The code above creates a new Person object and inserts it into the default NSManagedObjectContext courtesy of Magical Record.
-A partial mock is created and a method stubbed out.
-However whenever a property of the NSManagedObject is accessed, we receive an odd 'unknown selector' error.
-What's going on here ?
+The code above creates a new Person object and inserts it into the default NSManagedObjectContext using helpers provided by Magical Record.
+A partial mock of 'Person' object is created with OCMock.
+However, whenever a property of the NSManagedObject is accessed, we receive an odd 'unknown selector' error.

 ### @Dynamic properties
 Core Data implements property accesors through @dynamic properties.
-Write about the Dynamic stuff and how that works.
+Any property marked @dynamic means the class will figure out howto respond to the selector at runtime.
+Unlike @property, an automatic _ivar is not created when using @dynamic.
+When an NSManagedObject is passed to OCMock ```mock object``` or ```partialMockForObject``` the @dynamic selectors are wrecked.

 ### Never, ever mock Core Data
-Don't mock out Core Data (Even Saul says so)
-Use MR to create in-memory stores for the objects during each test.
+Don't mock out Core Data.
+There is too much proprietary weird stuff going on to trust the test completely.
+If this feels dirty to you, another option is to abstract any business operations out of your NSManagedObjects into a service layer which can be properly mocked.

+#### In memory store

+When testing with XCTest, the ```+ setUp ``` and ```+ tearDown``` methods create a new in-memory Core Data stack and tear it down once the tests have completed.
+I find this provides the speed and test isolation necessary to 'trust' the tests.

 {% highlight objective-c %}

-This is some code here showing everything works
++ (void)setUp {
+    [MagicalRecord setupCoreDataStackWithInMemoryStore];
+}

++ (void)tearDown {
+    [MagicalRecord cleanUp];
+}

 {% endhighlight %}

+### Verify NSManagedObject methods without wrecking @dynamic properties

+Besides providing mock objects, OCMock still has use by providing stubs, block callbacks, and verifying method calls.

+{% highlight objective-c %}
+NSEntityDescription *pDesc = [NSEntityDescription entityForName:@"Person"
+                                         inManagedObjectContext:[NSManagedObjectContext MR_defaultContext]];

+// dont pass this model to OCMock, but use this model within assertions or pass to other components.
+Person *realPersonModel = [[Person alloc] initWithEntity:pDesc
+            insertIntoManagedObjectContext:[NSManagedObjectContext MR_defaultContext]];

+// OCMock will wreak out @dynamic properties, so make a new model for mock partial Person *modelForMocking = [[Person alloc] initWithEntity:pDesc
+            insertIntoManagedObjectContext:[NSManagedObjectContext MR_defaultContext]];

+// create our stubs on this mock id groupModelMock = [OCMockObject partialMockForObject:modelForMocking];
+[[[groupMock stub] andReturn:@"ZachDude"] name];

+// oddly enough, now calling realPersonModel.name will return @"ZachDude".

+{% endhighlight %}

+### Programmer discovers howto use OCMock with Core Data using this one weird trick!
+Creating two NSManagedObjects, one for use within assertions and another to feed into OCMock for stubbing, etc works because of this reason. (taken from OCMock docs)
+>Partial Mocks
+>
+>Creates a mock object that can be used in the same way as anObject.
+When a method that is not stubbed is invoked it will be forwarded to anObject.
+When a stubbed method is invoked using a reference to anObject, rather than the mock, it will still be handled by the mock.

+In laymens terms, this means by passing ```modelForMocking``` to partialForMock:, the other Person model, ```realPersonModel``` is also affected.
+Except now that ```realPersonModel``` can finally resolve it's @dynamic selectors, we can contiue to test in comfort.